BRIXTOL/mcss/readme.md

 ### Typings

 The module works by generating a type declaration of class names.
-By default, it writes the generated typing to the `node_modules/@brixtol/mcss` directory.
-This might _feel_ wrong but the types are constantly being re-generated, it does not really matter that it overwrites that default declaration because it is an empty type (eg: `Array<string>`).
-It's only after class names have been mapped that the type is populated.
+By default, it writes the generated typings to the `types/mcss.d.ts` directory in your root directory.

 > If you find that new selectors are not showing in completions then you may need to restart the typescript language server.